The Basics

 Free Look Period—an annuity contract provision that varies by state, and dictates that the contract owner has approximately 10 to 20 days to examine the annuity contract immediately after purchase, with the option of returning it to the insurer for a full refund.

-Free Withdrawal Provision—an annuity contract provision that grants the owner the right to withdraw a portion of the annuity’s contract value (usually 10%) during the accumulation period without incurring a withdrawal charge.
+Free Withdrawal Provision—an annuity contract provision that grants the annuity owner the right to withdraw a portion of the annuity’s Account Value (typically 10%) during the accumulation period without incurring a Surrender Charge.

 FTSE 100—A market-weighted index of the 100 leading companies traded in Great Britain on the London Stock Exchange.
 The full name is Financial Times-Stock Exchange 100 Share Index.